apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     connect and sync to a leader.
 Increased this value as needed, if the amount of data managed by ZooKeeper is large.

+* *connectToLearnerMasterLimit* :
+    (Java system property: zookeeper.**connectToLearnerMasterLimit**)
+    Amount of time, in ticks (see [tickTime](#id_tickTime)), to allow followers to connect to the leader after leader election.
+Defaults to the value of initLimit.
+    Use when initLimit is high so connecting to learner master doesn't result in higher timeout.

 * *leaderServes* :
     (Java system property: zookeeper.**leaderServes**)
     Leader accepts client connections.
 Default value is "yes".